albirrkarim/mozilla-hubs-installation-detailed/PROBLEM_UNSOLVED.md

 Expected behavior:
 I want if the user press delete the record from the database and the Actual file in the storage folder is completely deleted.

-So, You will pay expensive price to capitalists AWS amazon.
+So, You will pay expensive price to AWS amazon.
 More storage means more price.

 I have solve this issue by editing reticulum.